JonathanMEdwards/subtext10/doc/language.md

 check csv~ =? (series{0} & 1 & 2 & 3)
 ```

-Recall that the extra result of a `do` structure is a record, and the extra result of a `try` structure is a choice.
-The extra result of a `repeat` structure is a series, with each item containing the extra result of an iteration of the structure.
-The statement `extra ~value` declares the result of the structure to be the numeric value from the prior call to `match-number?()`.
+Recall that the extra result of a `do` block is a record, and the extra result of a `try` block is a choice.
+The extra result of a `repeat` block is a series, with each item containing the extra result of an iteration of the block.
+The statement `extra ~value` declares the result of the block to be the numeric value from the prior call to `match-number?()`.
 So the extra result of the entire `repeat` is a series of matched numbers.

 ### Scanning

-A `scan?` structure can be used to search for a pattern in text.
+A `scan?` block can be used to search for a pattern in text.
 For example:
 ```
 'foo123'
 scan? {match-number?()}